Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 The plugin is unique from other color correction or keying plugins in that it always sources the pixels of the layer it's on while ignoring any effects that come beneath it.
 This creates a huge advantage by always keying from the original colors of the shot, allowing you to stack color and keying effects before it, and still keeping the same key.
 That being said, any effects that change the size or shape of the layer, will cause issues.
 Because Composite Brush ignores the effects before it, if you were to blur or Distort the layer before Composite Brush, the color change from Composite Brush would still appear sharply on the original image.
 The solution is to put any distortions or blurs after Composite Brush in the effects chain or to just pre-compose all effects and use Composite Brush on the Pre-comp.

-This plugin is currently purely color based.
-For example, if there's a color RGB 'Green' (47, 240, 38) in the foreground, and the same exact color RGB 'Green' (47, 240, 38) is in the background, both pixels will receive the same exact selection value no matter how many brush strokes you draw.
-If you first draw over that color with a positive selection, it will become selected.
-If you later draw over it with a negative selection, the positive selection is removed and replaced with a negative selection.
+This plugin is mostly color based.
+For example, if there's a color RGB 'Green' (47, 240, 38) in the foreground, and the same exact color RGB 'Green' (47, 240, 38) is in the background, both pixels are very likely to receive the same exact selection value.
+Color carries the heaviest weight when determining the alpha value, the other qualities of the image, a lot less.

 When I click my layer, nothing get's selected, or the layer is moved.